MarkWilcock/Python-ML-Course/post_course_resources.md

-# Resources for learning more about ML
+# Resources for learning more about Machine Learning with Python

 ## YouTube videos

-Professor Mark Whitehorn gave a wonderful talk on neural nets to the London Business Analytics Group.
-The video is here.
+Professor Mark Whitehorn gave two wonderful talks to the London Business Analytics Group, an introduction to [machine learning](https://youtu.be/wg6l_o-txwQ?si=oCiVG8bPogABiSLy) and to [neural nets](https://youtu.be/mhiBZqQ7SbI?si=lRPRUbx25iFsUxCu).

-Mosh provides several great video.
-His channel is  ...
+Mosh has a great Python Machine learning tutorial video [here](https://youtu.be/7eh4d6sabA0?si=a9V1gOIqC2OmJ61y).

-Kylie does an fantastic accessible four hour introduction to ML (Machine Learning for Everybody) here ...
+Kylie Ying  does an fantastic accessible four hour introduction to ML (Machine Learning for Everybody) [here](https://www.youtube.com/watch?v=i_LwzRVP7bg).

-Data Professor has a good selection of tutorials
+The Data Professor You Tube channel [here](https://www.youtube.com/@DataProfessor) has a great selection of tutorials.

 ## Courses